Melanoma Clinical Trial

 Has a known additional malignancy that is progressing or requires active treatment

 Has known active central nervous system (CNS) metastases and/or carcinomatous meningitis.
-Treated brain metastases are allowed, if stable for more than 4 weeks
+Treated brain metastases are allowed, if stable for more than 4 weeks (and receive no more than 10 mg prednisone or equivalent: inhaled steroids are allowed).

 Has a history of cardiac event(s) (acute coronary syndrome, myocardial infarction, or ischemia (within 3 months of signing consent) or, subject has a New York Heart Association classification of III or IV